Kitchen and Other Stories

 Food Safety

-In a professional kitchen, food hygiene and safety are a top priority, and from the beginning of training, I practised good habits and routines.
-Of course, practising good food hygiene and safety at home is also essential.
-Here are some fundamental practices to adopt in the kitchen.
+In a professional kitchen, food hygiene and safety are top priorities, and from the beginning of my training, I practised good habits and routines.
+Here are some fundamental practices to adopt in the kitchen at home.

 • Wash your hands regularly while preparing, handling and cooking food.